 Mac Pro (2nd Generation)

 The 2nd Generation Mac Pro was quite a departure from the original Mac Pro, severely limiting the ability to upgrade and customise internal components that was a pinch to do in the 1st Generation Mac Pro.
 This was a major design misstep as the customers that used Mac Pros (typically creative professionals) heavily relied on being able to easily upgrade and customise internal components, and completely went against Steve Job's adage of "Design isn't only about how it looks, it's about how it works".
-Once again though, Apple recognised their failure and the upcoming 3rd Generation Mac Pro is reminiscent of the 1st Generation, providing easy upgrades and customisation.
+Once again though, Apple recognised their failure and the new 3rd Generation Mac Pro is reminiscent of the 1st Generation, providing easy upgrades and customisation.

 Ah, the mythical AirPower.
 A universal wireless charger that promised to charge it all was announced to much fanfare alongside the iPhone X. The only problem was, well, it was never released.
 Apple never officially cited any detailed reasons for cancelling the product, but there were a number of reports that on a technical level it was way too ambitious, trying to cram in a grid of charging coils so that devices could be placed anywhere on the mat and charge without having to be placed in a specific spot by the user, a requirement of every other existing wireless charging mat.
 It was reported that having such a density of charging coils was very hard to keep from overheating, and with no technical solution to keep them cool the project was canned.